emacsfodder/emacs-mainline/README.md

 ## Commentary:

-This is a fork of powerline.el which I began while the original authorship of powerline was unknown.
+This is a fork of powerline.el which I began while the original authorship of Emacs powerline was unknown.

 (Nicolas Rougier posted to powerline.el 1.0.0 to Emacswiki initially.)